thelostone-mc/wallet-connect-contracts/docs/spike.md

    - Create new checkpoint with updated values

 3. **slopeExpiry updates:**
-   - When removing: Subtract delegator's slope from the expiration timestamp
+   - When removing: Subtract delegator's slope from the expiration timestamp (e.g., `slopeExpiry[delegatee][expiry] -= delegatorSlope`)
-   - When adding: Add delegator's slope to the expiration timestamp
+   - When adding: Add delegator's slope to the expiration timestamp (e.g., `slopeExpiry[delegatee][expiry] += delegatorSlope`)
    - Multiple delegators expiring at same time are combined in one entry
+   - Note: Values are stored as positive numbers representing the amount of slope to subtract when the expiration occurs

 4. **Checkpoint creation:**
    - Every delegation change creates a new checkpoint